cascroydon/cascroydon.github.io/HTML.md

 ## Projects {#projects}

 ### Interactive fiction ([link](IF))
 Interactive fiction mixes play with traditional storytelling.
-This is a great way to practice understanding and constructing hypertext documents.
+This is a great way to practice understanding markup and constructing hypertext documents.

 ### Memes ([link](https://learning.mozilla.org/en-US/activities/madewithcode-meme/))
-Memes are a currently popular form of Internet joke.
+Memes are a currently popular form of [Internet joke](https://thimbleprojects.org/paulsinnett/272396/).
 They are usually made from an image and a humerous caption.
 This is a fun way to learn about embedding images into web pages, changing fonts, styles, and placing text.